maelys-mcardle/snowflake/README.md

 make
 ```

-Then test by running the `hello-world.sn` program:
+Then test by running the `hello-world.sn` program.
+It should display
+`HELLO WORLD!` on-screen:

 ```sh
 ./snowflake --run samples/hello-world.sn
 ```

-You should see `HELLO WORLD!` appear on-screen.

 More information about compiling and running the interpreter is
 found in the dedicated [interpreter][2] documentation.